 “And finally, you got married?”
 I asked again.

 “Yes, finally, in 2014 a family came to visit us,” she replied, “An old couple who told us their son lived in America, and they will come again when their son visits.
 It wasn’t a big deal, a lot of families said they would visit or call again, but they never did.
 But this family, they visited again, and this time, their son came with them”.
-Continue with reading
+Continue reading “Sugar in a Plum – Part II”

 The interview – Sugar in a Plum – will be published in two parts.
 This is the first of the two episodes.

 I was looking at this woman for about last half an hour sitting in a corner of the café.
 It was early in the afternoon on a fine spring Saturday.
 Gloria Jeans’ outlet in the lush green vicinity of Model Town, Lahore, is my favorite coffee bar.
 The outlet has a small sitting area in the balcony for smokers, my usual place to sit and enjoy a cup of coffee.
-Continue with reading
+Continue reading “Sugar in a Plum – Part I”

 It has been over a year that I have known him.
 He is about above average height, wears a traditional beard, and displays a slightly bulging belly that doesn’t suit his ripe 24 years of age.
 The first impression is of an ordinary personality except for his playful smile and his knack for cracking jokes.
 But that doesn’t mean he is ordinary.